What Does it Mean to Study Respiratory Therapy?

 Advanced degrees with a focus on respiratory therapy are uncommon.
 Respiratory therapy students seeking graduate-level education often enter graduate programs in business, health administration, or education.

-Despite the clinical experience requirements, online degrees in respiratory therapy have become more popular, especially among working healthcare professionals.
-Many online programs are designed to provide advanced theoretical and administrative knowledge to respiratory therapists or technicians who already have the requisite clinical experience.
-Others are intended for newcomers to the field, and require short residencies.
-Many assist students in arranging local clinical practice so that they can qualify for the certification exam.
+Despite the clinical experience requirements, online degrees in respiratory therapy can be a surprisingly efficient and effective way to learn about respiratory therapy, especially for working healthcare professionals.
+Some online programs explore advanced theoretical and administrative knowledge for respiratory therapists or technicians who have already earned the requisite clinical experience.
+Others are intended for newcomers to the field, and require short residencies to obtain clinical experience.

 What Can You Do With a College Degree in Respiratory Therapy?

 Respiratory therapists assist patients with breathing problems and cardiopulmonary disorders.
 They work with healthcare professionals to develop treatment plans and assess options for the patient.
 Respiratory therapists are responsible for implementing and following the treatment plan.
 Respiratory therapists work under the supervision of a doctor and may supervise respiratory therapy technicians.

 Patients of all ages, with a variety of health issues, may require the services of a respiratory therapist to help ease their breathing or aid in ventilation.
 Respiratory therapists treat premature newborns, performing diagnostic tests and assisting with ventilation when needed.
 They see heart attack patients and patients with breathing disorders such as emphysema, asthma, or bronchitis.
 Respiratory therapists may deal with patients in critical situations on life support or in the intensive care unit.